joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/06/19/business/media/neon-ichiban-digital-comic-books.html

 **Rhian Wilkinson, Wales' highest mountain and a Euro 2025 squad announcement with a difference**\
-`The Wales head coach has used Yr Wyddfa, or Snowdon, as a metaphor to inspire her squad with this an appropriate venue to confirm selection`\
+`The head coach has used Yr Wyddfa, or Snowdon, as a metaphor to inspire her players so it's an appropriate venue to confirm Euros selection`\
 https://nytimes.com/athletic/6437470/2025/06/19/wales-wilkinson-snowdon-euro2025/

 **Lessons From a Dark Past**\